sismo-core/ens-sdao/README.md

 An ERC1155 token is minted for the registrant after each registration.
 The ERC1155 token ID and data are left free to be implemented by the developer.

-The registration is blocked if the balance of the registrant is not zero based on a `balanceOf` method to be implemented by the developer.
+The registration is blocked if the balance of the registrant is not zero, based on a `balanceOf` method to be implemented by the developer.

 See `contracts/subdomain-dao/extensions/SDaoRegistrarERC1155Generator.sol` for the implementation.